 “It should have never taken that long, but I’m glad that it is fixed,” the employee said.

-Lawerence Hall isn’t the only building on campus experiencing leaks.
-Thayer Hall, which is primarily houses first-year students, has a leak in the male restroom on floor three.
+Lawrence Hall isn’t the only building on campus experiencing leaks.
+Thayer Hall, which primarily houses first-year students, has a leak in the male restroom on floor three.
 Tristan Rose, a first-year general psychology student, said that he was using the accessible restroom when he felt a drop of water on his head that made his hair wet.

 “I keep checking in on it, and it seems like the hole is getting bigger,” Rose said.
 “I’m starting to worry that it is something more intensive going on than just a simple leakage.”